kort1k/ieee_ml/README.md

-Help is available through Google Groups on 9/20 to 9/23: If you face any issues with the setup, please join the Google Groups https://groups.google.com/forum/#!forum/ieee-machine-learning-workshop and ask your question there,it is not already answered.
+Help is available through Google Groups on 9/20 to 9/23: If you face any issues with the setup, please join the Google Groups https://groups.google.com/forum/#!forum/ieee-machine-learning-workshop and ask your question there, if it is not already answered.
 We have a team of volunteers monitoring this group to address any issues.
 Remote help through Google Hangouts is available-but would be very limited.

+You can also reach us directly through eventbrite contact page or the course email address(though which we reached out to all the attendees).

 4. For attendees who still have setup issues and whose issues were not resolved through Google Groups: